Samuel R. Delany: Personal life

-In 2004, he stated that he supported NAMBLA.

 Delany's papers are archived at Yale University.

 Themes

 Delany at a reading in 2015.

 Jewels, reflection, and refraction – not just the imagery but reflection and refraction of text and concepts – are also strong themes and metaphors in Delany's work.
 Titles such as The Jewels of Aptor, The Jewel-Hinged Jaw, "Time Considered as a Helix of Semi-Precious Stones", Driftglass, and Dark Reflections, along with the optic chain of prisms, mirrors, and lenses worn by several characters in Dhalgren, are a few examples of this; as in "We (...) move on a rigorous line" a ring is nearly obsessively described at every twist and turn of the plot.
 Reflection and refraction in narrative are explored in Dhalgren and take center stage in his Return to Nevèrÿon series.

+Delany's novella "We, in Some Strange Power's Employ, Move on a Rigorous Line" (originally titled "Lines of Power") is highlighted by scholar Jason Haslam as being an early example of climate fiction, as it presents "a post-petroleum world where an international corporation provides power to everyone on Earth."

 Following the 1968 publication of Nova, there was not only a large gap in Delany's published work (after releasing eight novels and a novella between 1962 and 1968, his published output virtually stopped until 1973), there was also a notable addition to the themes found in the stories published after that time.
 It was at this point that Delany began dealing extensively with sexual themes.
 Dhalgren and Stars in My Pocket Like Grains of Sand include several sexually explicit passages, and several of his books such as Equinox (originally published as The Tides of Lust, a title that Delany does not endorse), The Mad Man, Hogg and Phallos can be considered pornography, a label Delany himself uses.

 Novels such as Triton and the thousand-plus pages making up his four-volume Return to Nevèrÿon series explored in detail how sexuality and sexual attitudes relate to the socioeconomic underpinnings of a primitive – or, in Tritons case, futuristic – society.